Synternet/syntropy-devops-integrations/ha-and-nat-mixed-1/README.md

 pip3 install syntropy-sdk syntropynac pyyaml jinja2
 ```

-Next you have to rename ``sample.secrets.yaml`` to ``secrets.yaml`` and input your agent token, which can be retrieved from [here](https://platform.syntropystack.com/).
+Next, you have to rename ``sample.secrets.yaml`` to ``secrets.yaml`` and input your agent token, which can be retrieved from [here](https://platform.syntropystack.com/).

 You have to rename ```sample.syntropyhosts.yaml``` to ```syntropyhosts.yaml``` and include information of your hosts

-You might also want to change the timezone used by the Home Assitant and provider of Syntropy Agent running on the remote server.
+You might also want to change the timezone used by the Home Assistant and provider of Syntropy Agent running on the remote server.
 To do that you have to modify the ``deploy.yaml`` file.

 ## Configuring virtual machines

-You have to install required dependencies:
+You have to install the required dependencies:
 - Wireguard.
-Installation instructions can be found here
+Installation instructions can be found [here](https://www.wireguard.com/install/)
 - Docker.
-Installation instructions can be found here
+Installation instructions can be found [here](https://docs.docker.com/get-docker/)
 - Docker Python SDK ``pip3 install docker``

 ### Host